zuozhenggh/learning-library/sprints/data-management/sprint-dbms-compression/sprint-dbms-compression.md

-# How do I get Compression Ratio?
+# How do I get table compression ratio?
 Duration: 10 minutes

 The DBMS_COMPRESSION package gathers compression-related information within a database environment.
 This includes tools for estimating compressibility of a table for both partitioned and non-partitioned tables, and gathering row-level compression information on previously compressed tables.
 This gives the user with adequate information to make compression-related decision.

 *GET\_COMPRESSION\_RATIO procedure analyzes the compression ratio of a table, and gives information about compressibility of a table.
 Various parameters can be provided by the user to selectively analyze different compression types.*

-## Get Compression Ratio
+## Get Table Compression Ratio

 **Login to SQLPlus and run the following statement:**